 While the rest of the world plans busy city breaks to Barcelona and Berlin, you’ll find a smaller crowd in Georgia’s rural heartland.
 Allow your hiking boots to conquer the Caucasus Mountains and your palate to revel in one of the oldest wine-making cultures on earth.
 Even in the capital city of Tbilisi, visits to the Old Quarter and farmers’ market will feel like you’ve stepped back in time – and far from the typical tourist track.

 If you thought merely getting to Iceland felt like an excuse to get away from it all, imagine how remote you’ll feel while exploring its frozen wilderness.
 To witness the immense beauty of this vast landscape, you’ll traverse trails, glaciers and mountains by any means necessary.
-A private super jeep and a snowmobile will take you to parts unspoiled, but amazing sites like the Sólheimajökull glacier require two feet and a spirit of adventure.
+Our Local Insider and a snowmobile will take you to parts unspoiled, but amazing sites like the Sólheimajökull glacier require two feet and an adventurous spirit.